L Taraval

-The L Taraval is a hybrid light rail/streetcar line of the Muni Metro system in San Francisco, California, mainly serving the Parkside District.
-Since 2021, the line has been suspended and replaced by buses through the end of 2024 for an improvement project along Taraval Street.
+The L Taraval is a light rail line of the Muni Metro system in San Francisco, California, mainly serving the Parkside District.
+While many streetcar lines were converted to bus lines after World War II, the L Taraval remained a streetcar line due to its use of the Twin Peaks Tunnel.

 Route description

 The line begins at Wawona and 46th Avenue station (near the San Francisco Zoo), which is on a one-way loop on Vicente Street, 47th Avenue, Wawona Street, and 46th Avenue.
 It runs north on 46th Avenue to Taraval Street, then runs east on Taraval Street to 15th Avenue.
-The line then runs south one block on 15th Avenue, then east on Ulloa Street to West Portal station, where it tags along with the other Muni Metro lines towards Embarcadero.
+The line then runs south one block on 15th Avenue, then east on Ulloa Street to West Portal station, where it joins with the other Muni Metro lines towards Embarcadero.

 Operation

-Prior to the COVID-19 pandemic, the L Taraval operated seven days a week, with train service beginning at 5 a.m. weekdays, 6 a.m.
-Saturdays, and 8 a.m.
-Sundays.
-Trains ran until 12:30 a.m, with daytime headways between 6 and 9 minutes.
+Rail service runs on 10-minute headways on weekdays and 12-minute headways on weekends.

 Service is provided by overnight Owl buses during the hours that rail service is not running.
 The L Owl bus serves the full length of the route, as well as along The Embarcadero to Fisherman's Wharf.
 (The Embarcadero section was added on June 15, 2019, to provide Owl service along the F Market & Wharves route.)